muvvashravani2011-netizen/Ishikawa/README.md

 ```

 ### Notes
-- Changes made in the UI are not persisted; to change initial data, edit `public/data/ishikawa.json`.
+- This demo focuses on the UI/UX for capturing contributing factors.
+Persistence is intentionally not specified.